framely/community/docs/reference/annotations/transition.md

 Learn more about this at [Value Recommendation's Display](valuerec.md#display).
 These two work in the same way.

 #### Clear Slot
 ::: thumbnail
 <img alt="transition-clear-slot" src="/images/annotation/transition/transition-clear-slot.png">
 :::

-Clear Slot clears the Target Slot's value, so it should be used when one is not satisfied with the target slot's value, BUT has no idea what the value should be.
-Dialog Management will behave like the target slot has never been offered a value, after the transition.
+Clear Slot clears the Target Slot's value, so it should be used when one is not satisfied with the target slot's value.
+After it been executed, Dialog Management will behave like the target slot has never been offered a value and may attempt to fill it again.

 #### Fill Slot